ENGLAND / NORTHERN IRELAND / SCOTLAND / WALES

 Duncan Wilson, Chief Executive

-From 2011 Duncan Wilson led the Alexandra Park and Palace Trust, developing a major regeneration and conservation scheme to restore the Victorian theatre and world famous television studios.
-Duncan joined Alexandra Palace from the Greenwich Foundation for the Old Royal Naval College where he was responsible for one of Europe’s finest and most extensive groups of baroque buildings.
-He also initiated a programme of major open air public events, Chapel concerts and Painted Hall dinners.
-In 2010 the Foundation opened to the public its new state of the art interpretation and education centre for the Maritime Greenwich World Heritage Site, “Discover Greenwich”.
-Prior to 2002 Duncan worked at Somerset House Trust, where he led the project to restore the public spaces and open the site to the public from 1997.
+Duncan Wilson joined Historic England as Chief Executive on 5th May 2015.
+From 2011 he led the Alexandra Park and Palace Trust, developing a major regeneration and conservation scheme to restore the Victorian theatre and world famous television studios.
+Previously, Duncan was responsible for the Greenwich Foundation for the Old Royal Naval College, one of Europe’s finest and most extensive groups of baroque buildings.
+He initiated a programme of major open air public events.
+In 2010, the Foundation opened to the public its new state of the art interpretation and education centre for the Maritime Greenwich World Heritage Site.
+Prior to 2002, Duncan worked at Somerset House Trust, where he led the project to restore the public spaces and open the site to the public.
 Duncan is a chartered accountant and his first post-qualification job was as Financial Controller of English Heritage.
-However, before accountancy he worked as a professional archaeologist in the 1980’s after post-graduate study in European Archaeology from Oxford University.
-Duncan has been a trustee of the Churches Conservation Trust since 2008 and of the Royal Armouries (2007-2011).
+However, in the 1980’s, he worked as a professional archaeologist after postgraduate study in European Archaeology at Oxford University.

 NORTHERN IRELAND – HISTORIC ENVIRONMENT DIVISION